Back to all guides

 Simple kraft paper pocket taped on three sides with one blank tag peeking from the open top

-The simplest structure: close the left, right, and bottom edges.
-Leave the top open.
+The simplest structure: close the left, right, and bottom edges, then keep the top visibly open.

 01